msftphleiten/proximity-placement-groups/README.md

 # Test Deployment
 After you deployed PPGs you can test your deployment to check the latency.
-IMPORTANT: Use tools like SAP NIPING to test the latency, the test needs to be done using TDP or UDP packets.
+IMPORTANT: Use tools like SAP NIPING, SockPerf or Latte  to test the latency, the test needs to be done using TDP or UDP packets.